SCAI-BIO/wasterwater_analysis/README.md

 -- data (needs to be added)

 here the data for the analysis can be stored.
-Data can be accessed from https://github.com/robert-koch-institut/Abwassersurveillance_AMELAG and https://github.com/robert-koch-institut/COVID-19-Hospitalisierungen_in_Deutschland
+Data can be accessed from https://github.com/robert-koch-institut/Abwassersurveillance_AMELAG and https://github.com/robert-koch-institut/COVID-19-Hospitalisierungen_in_Deutschland.
+Since were are not the data holders, we did not upload it.

 -- notebooks
   - correlation_analysis.ipynb (correlation analysis between wastewater viral load and hospitalization rates)